schoelvi/GIS_SoSe2021/endabgabe/README.md

 1. Clone the repository "Endabgabe".
 2. To start the server the following must be executed in the terminal: "npm start".
 3. I use the localhost for my code please start the project using the live server.
-I´m using the following VS-Code extension: [i use the following vs-code extension ](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+I´m using the following VS-Code extension: [Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
 4. Please open first the file "login.html".